MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/runbook/databases/postgres/fixing_postgres_pvc.md

-## Managing K3s on Postgres - Tips & Tricks
+## Resizing a Postgres Persistent Volume Claim

 ### Resizing the PVC